Skip to content

 The LLM receives context about available models, source tables, and the target format.
 It produces source code that Rocky immediately attempts to compile.
 If compilation fails, the diagnostics are fed back to the LLM for correction, up to a configurable number of attempts (default: 3).

-This compile-verify loop is the key safety mechanism.
-The LLM might generate syntactically valid but semantically wrong SQL.
-The compiler catches type mismatches, missing columns, and contract violations before the code is ever shown to the user as a success.
+This compile-verify loop is the key safety mechanism: the LLM might generate semantically wrong SQL, and the compiler catches it before the code is shown as a success.

-The most powerful level stores natural language intent as first-class metadata in model configuration.
+The third level stores natural language intent as metadata in model configuration.
 This intent travels through the compiler’s semantic graph and enables automated maintenance:

 orders_summary.toml